-The hundreds of filmmakers who have hosted screenings with Maryland Film Festival include such names as John Waters, Barry Levinson, David Simon, Kathryn Bigelow, Jonathan Demme, Melvin Van Peebles, Alex Gibney, Matt Porterfield, Joe Swanberg, Amy Seimetz, Lisandro Alonso, Todd Solondz, Barry Jenkins, Greta Gerwig, Bobcat Goldthwait, Alex Ross Perry, and Lena Dunham.
+The hundreds of filmmakers who have hosted screenings with Maryland Film Festival include such names as John Waters, Barry Levinson, David Simon, Kathryn Bigelow, Elissa Blount Moorhead, Jonathan Demme, Melvin Van Peebles, Alex Gibney, Stanely Nelson, Matt Porterfield, Joe Swanberg, Maori Holmes, Amy Seimetz, Lisandro Alonso, Todd Solondz, Barry Jenkins, Greta Gerwig, Bobcat Goldthwait, Alex Ross Perry, Riley Stearns, Julius Onah, and Lena Dunham.

-In addition to a wide range of contemporary North American films, each festival also includes a sampling of cutting-edge international features (including such titles as Dogtooth, Post Tenebras Lux, and Syndromes and a Century); a vintage silent film with live musical accompaniment; and a feature selected and hosted by legendary filmmaker John Waters (whose choices have ranged from Joseph Losey's Boom! to Gaspar Noé's I Stand Alone).
-Celebrity guest hosts from outside the world of film are also invited to present favorite films, including musicians such as Ian MacKaye, Branford Marsalis, Will Oldham, Jonathan Richman, Marin Alsop, Harry Belafonte, Dan Deacon, Bill Callahan, Abdu Ali, and members of Animal Collective.
+In addition to a wide range of contemporary North American films, each festival also includes a sampling of cutting-edge international features (including such titles as Dogtooth, Post Tenebras Lux, Caniba, The Human Surge, and Uncle Boonmee Who Can Recall His Past Lives) and a feature selected and hosted by legendary filmmaker John Waters (whose choices have ranged from Joseph Losey's Boom! to Gaspar Noé's I Stand Alone).
+Celebrity guest hosts from outside the world of film are also invited to present favorite films, including musicians such as Ian MacKaye, Branford Marsalis, Will Oldham, Jonathan Richman, Marin Alsop, Harry Belafonte, Dan Deacon, Bill Callahan, Abdu Ali, Beach House and members of Animal Collective.

-The Maryland Film Festival has been named one of MovieMaker Magazine's "25 Coolest Film Festivals In the World" three times in recent years (2014, 2015 and 2017), as well as earning repeated praise from national publications such as The New Yorker, and ArtForum.
+The Maryland Film Festival has been named one of MovieMaker Magazine's "25 Coolest Film Festivals in the World" four times in recent years (2014, 2015, 2017, 2019, 2021), as well as earning repeated praise from national publications such as The New Yorker, and ArtForum.

-The 20th annual Maryland Film Festival (May 2-6, 2018 in Baltimore, Maryland) is looking for all types of film and video work of exceptional quality: feature length and shorts; narratives and documentaries; domestic and foreign; genre work and the unclassifiable; and while we are a general-interest festival, we do frequently program animation, experimental, and underground content.
+The 25th annual Maryland Film Festival (May 3-7 2023) in Baltimore, Maryland is looking for all types of film and video work of exceptional quality: feature length and shorts; narratives and documentaries; domestic and foreign; genre work and the unclassifiable; and while we are a general-interest festival, we do frequently program animation, experimental, and underground content.
 Unique voices and viewpoints are always a plus.

 We are actively working to increase the number of foreign titles we screen; filmmakers from all over the world are encouraged to submit their work.

-Please note that the Maryland Film Festival programs work from all over the world—we do NOT solely or even primarily program films made in or about Maryland.
-That said, we do encourage local filmmakers to enter, and have programmed multiple made-in-Maryland titles each year.
+Please note that the Maryland Film Festival programs work from all over the world—we do NOT solely program films made in or about Maryland.
+That said, we do encourage local filmmakers to enter, and program multiple made-in-Maryland titles each year.